sirkitree/pippi/readme.md

 Note: your API token can be found by logging into Freckle, clicking on 'settings & tools', and then the API tab.

+You'll want to run `pip list` at least once to make sure you're connected properly, and to get a list of all projects which will be saved and used for project id lookups.

 ## Use
 ```
 Usage: pip [command] [options]